sorix6/CarND-Advanced-Lane-Lines/README.md

 ![lanes](https://raw.githubusercontent.com/sorix6/CarND-Advanced-Lane-Lines/master/output_images/window_lanes.JPG)

 The curvatures have been calculated using the method measure() from the file curvature.py.
-The curvature information has been displayed on the same image that displayes the detected lane.
+The distance from the center of the lane has been computed using the method distance() from the same file.

 ---